noopkat/javascript-hardware-prototyping-pres/README.md

 # your own javascript army (prototyping devices doesn't have to suck)

-Slides for a talk given at Internet of Things Day - Oslo, November 2014
+Slides for a talk given at NDC Internet of Things Day - Oslo, November 2014

 Code Libraries covered in the talk: